-Net income from these operations was \$0.2 million for the three months ended March 31, 2008 compared to a net loss of \$7.4 million for the three months ended March 31, 2007.
-The net loss for 2007 was due to Avista Energy as a result of underperformance on the power side of the business and losses on the power purchase agreement for the Lancaster Plant.
-Operating revenues decreased \$22.4 million and operating expenses decreased \$36.5 million.
-Operating revenues and operating expenses decreased significantly with the sale of substantially all of Avista Energy's contracts and ongoing operations on June 30, 2007.
+The net loss from these operations was \$0.4 million for the three months ended September 30, 2008 and September 30, 2007.
+Operating revenues increased \$0.4 million and operating expenses decreased \$0.6 million.
 The remaining non-utility energy marketing and trading revenues and non-utility resource costs primarily represent payments for the power purchase agreement for the Lancaster Plant.
 The majority of the rights and obligations of this agreement were assigned to Shell Energy through the end of 2009.
 Beginning in 2010 through 2026, the rights and obligations of the power purchase agreement for the Lancaster Plant will be contracted to Avista Energy.
 We expect that these rights and obligations will be transferred to our regulated utility, subject to future approval by the WUTC and the IPUC.